zxll0106/Image_and_Skeleton_Based_Group_Activity_Recognition/README.md

 ## Acknowledgement

-We thank for the part of code of DIN and ST-GCN, whose github repo is [DIN code](https://github.com/JacobYuan7/DIN-Group-Activity-Recognition-Benchmark) and [ST-GCN code](https://github.com/yysijie/st-gcn).
+We thank for the part of code of DIN and ST-GCN, whose github repo are [DIN code](https://github.com/JacobYuan7/DIN-Group-Activity-Recognition-Benchmark) and [ST-GCN code](https://github.com/yysijie/st-gcn).
 We thank the authors for releasing their code.